Affects millions of travellers worldwide.

-Dr Ashish Adlakha would like to gratefully acknowledge Dr Sudhansu Chokroverty, a previous contributor to this monograph.
-SC declares that he has no competing interests.
+Dr Ashish Adlakha would like to gratefully acknowledge Dr Sudhansu Chokroverty, a previous contributor to this topic.

 Johns Hopkins Sleep Disorders Center

 DNN has received consulting fees and honoraria for speaking programs from Sanofi-Aventis and Takeda Pharmaceuticals.
-These companies manufacture medications mentioned in the monograph.
+These companies manufacture medications mentioned in this topic.

 UK Cochrane Centre

-AH is an author of a number of references cited in this monograph.
+AH is an author of a number of references cited in this topic.

 Use of this content is subject to our disclaimer